SpikeInterface/spikeextractors/README.md

 As you can see, our extractor base classes were designed to make implementing a new subclass as straightforward and flexible as possible while still enforcing standardized data retrieval functions.

-Once all abstract methods are overwritten in your InputExtractor or OutputExtractor, your subclass is ready for deployment and can be used with a variety of pre-implemented widgets (links to current widgets are contained in the **Widgets** section of the README)
+Once all abstract methods are overwritten in your InputExtractor or OutputExtractor, your subclass is ready for deployment and can be used with a variety of pre-implemented widgets (links to current widgets are contained in the **Widgets** section of the README).
 <br/>

 ## Widgets that use InputExtractors and OutputExtractors